-Fort Battleford played a pivotal role in the Events of 1885; specifically with respect to the involvement of the First Nations people.
+Fort Battleford played a pivotal role in the Events of 1885; specifically with respect to the involvement of the Indigenous People.

-Commemorated in 1923, Fort Battleford is nationally significant because of:
+Fort Battleford was commemorated in 1923, and is nationally significant because of:

 - Social Studies Grades 4, 5, 8